Are you responsible for copyright compliance? See the Copyright Leadership Certificate online program.

 Management and Compliance

 9. Do the same copyright questions arise again and again in your organization?
 Compile these questions and prepare short, practical answers.
-Circulating these Q&As to your colleagues or posting them on an intranet may help your organization better comply with copyright.
+Circulating these Q&As to your colleagues or posting them on your intranet may help your organization better comply with copyright.

 Copyright News and Information

 12. Create a list of favorite sites and books on copyright so that when you have a copyright issue, you can quickly consult reliable, helpful copyright resources.
+Post this list on your intranet to share with colleagues.

 Copyright Symbol and Protection